bamBi4k/Project-Sentinel/README.txt

 Features
 Status	Feature	Description
-Yes	Trusted Issuer	Authority that signs and issues verifiable credentials Yes	User-Controlled Wallet	Credentials stored locally - user is in full control Yes	Cryptographic Signatures	Ed25519 signing and verification for tamper-proof credentials Yes	Credential Verification	Verify authenticity without exposing underlying data Yes	Challenge-Response Auth	Prevents replay attacks with unique challenges per session Yes	Replay Protection	Each verification uses a unique nonce Yes	No Database	Zero data storage - no user profiles or tracking Yes	No User Accounts	No registration, no passwords, no login system What It Is Today (Prototype)
+✅	Trusted Issuer	Authority that signs and issues verifiable credentials ✅	User-Controlled Wallet	Credentials stored locally - user is in full control ✅	Cryptographic Signatures	Ed25519 signing and verification for tamper-proof credentials ✅	Credential Verification	Verify authenticity without exposing underlying data ✅	Challenge-Response Auth	Prevents replay attacks with unique challenges per session ✅	Replay Protection	Each verification uses a unique nonce ✅	No Database	Zero data storage - no user profiles or tracking ✅	No User Accounts	No registration, no passwords, no login system What It Is Today (Prototype)
 This is a functional prototype that demonstrates: